 - 19.1.
 In accordance with the school's Administration of Medicine Policy: Appendix A, medicines are only administered at school when it would be detrimental to a pupil's health or school attendance not to do so. - 19.2.
-Non-prescription medicines may be administered in the following situations: - When it would be detrimental to the pupil's health not to do so - When instructed by a medical professional - 19.3.
-Pain relief medicines are never administered without first checking when the previous dose was taken and the maximum dosage allowed. - 19.4.
-Parents/carers are informed any time medication is administered that is not agreed in an IHP. - 19.5.
+Pupils under 16 years of age are not given prescription or non-prescription medicines without their parent/carer's written consent except where the medicine has been prescribed to the pupil without the parent/carer's knowledge.
+In such cases, the school encourages the pupil to involve their parents/carers, while respecting their right to confidentially. - 19.3.
+Non-prescription medicines may be administered in the following situations: - When it would be detrimental to the pupil's health not to do so - When instructed by a medical professional - 19.4.
+No pupil under 16 years of age is given medicine containing aspirin unless prescribed by a doctor. - 19.5.
+Pain relief medicines are never administered without first checking when the previous dose was taken and the maximum dosage allowed.

+- 19.6.
+Parents/carers are informed any time medication is administered that is not agreed in an IHP. - 19.7.
 The school only accepts medicines that are in-date, labelled, in their original container, and that contain instructions for administration, dosage and storage.
-The only exception to this is insulin, which must still be in-date, but is available in an insulin pen or pump, rather than its original container. - 19.6.
+The only exception to this is insulin, which must still be in-date, but is available in an insulin pen or pump, rather than its original container. - 19.8.
 All medicines are stored safely.
-Pupils know where their medicines are at all times and are able to access them immediately, whether in school or attending a school

-- trip/residential visit.
-Where relevant, pupils are informed of who holds the key to the relevant storage facility. - 19.7.
+Pupils know where their medicines are at all times and are able to access them immediately, whether in school or attending a school trip/residential visit.
+Where relevant, pupils are informed of who holds the key to the relevant storage facility. - 19.9.
 When medicines are no longer required, they are returned to parents/carers for safe disposal.
-Sharps boxes are always used for the disposal of needles and other sharps. - 19.8.
+Sharps boxes are always used for the disposal of needles and other sharps. - 19.10.
 Controlled drugs are stored in a non-portable container and only named staff members have access; however, these drugs are easily accessed in an emergency.
-A record is kept of the amount of controlled drugs held and any doses administered. - 19.9.
+A record is kept of the amount of controlled drugs held and any doses administered. - 19.11.
 Staff may administer a controlled drug to a pupil for whom it has been prescribed.
-They must do so in accordance with the prescriber's instructions. - 19.10.
+They must do so in accordance with the prescriber's instructions. - 19.12.
 Records are kept of all medicines administered to individual pupils stating what, how and how much was administered, when and by whom.
 A record of side effects presented is also held.